-1 2 3 4 121.
-5 However, the Complaint filed by 36 States and the District of 6 Columbia in State of Utah, et al. v.
-Google LLC, et al., alleges that Google then sought 7 "a different implementation toward the same anticompetitive goal" as part of a new 8 effort, "Project Agave".
-Epic does not have the details of any deal Google reached 9 with Samsung as part of Project Agave because Google has not yet produced many 10 underlying documents to Epic, and Google has maintained redactions over the States' 11 relevant allegations when Google produced the States' Complaint to Epic.
-But 12 documents that Google has produced to Epic reveal that Google 13 14 15 16 17 ii.
-Google's Conduct Toward App Distributors and Developers 18 122.
-Google imposes anti-competitive restrictions on competing app 19 distributors and developers that further entrench its monopoly in Android App 20 Distribution.
-21 123.
-First, Google prevents app distributors from providing Android users 22 ready access to competing app stores.
-Specifically, even though competitive app stores 23 themselves are mobile apps that could easily be distributed through the Google Play 24 Store, Google prohibits the distribution of any competing app store through the Google 25 Play Store, without any technological or other justification.
-26 124.
-Google imposes this restraint through provisions of the Google Play 27 Developer Distribution Agreement ("DDA"), which Google requires all app developers 28 to sign before they can distribute their apps through the Google Play Store.
-Each of the Defendants, except Google Payment, is a party to the DDA.

-125. Section 4.5 of the DDA provides that developers "may not use Google Play to distribute or make available any Product that has a purpose that facilitates the distribution of software applications and games for use on Android devices outside of Google Play."
+- ii.
+Google's Conduct Toward App Distributors and Developers - 122.
+88. Google imposes anti-competitive restrictions on competing app distributors and developers that further entrench its monopoly in Android App Distribution. - 123.
+89. First, Google prevents app distributors from providing Android users ready access to competing app stores.
+Specifically, even though competitive app stores themselves are mobile apps that could easily be distributed through the Google Play Store, Google prohibits the distribution of any competing app store through the Google Play Store, without any technological or other justification. - 124.
+90. Google imposes this restraint through provisions of the Google Play Developer Distribution Agreement ("DDA"), which Google requires all app developers to sign before they can distribute their apps through the Google Play Store.
+Each of the Defendants, except Google Payment, is a party to the DDA. - Google Play to distribute or make available any Product that has a purpose that facilitates the distribution of software applications and games for use on Android devices outside of Google Play."
 The DDA further reserves to Google the right to remove and disable any Android app that it determines violates this requirement.
-The DDA is non-negotiable, and developers that seek access to Android users through the Google Play Store must accept Google's standardized contract of adhesion.

-126. In the absence of these unlawful restraints, competing app distributors could allow users to replace or supplement the Google Play Store on their devices with competing app stores, which users could easily download and install through the Google Play Store.
+The DDA is non-negotiable, and developers that seek access to Android users through the Google Play Store must accept Google's standardized contract of adhesion. - distributors could allow users to replace or supplement the Google Play Store on their devices with competing app stores, which users could easily download and install through the Google Play Store.
 App stores could compete and benefit consumers by offering lower prices and innovative app store models, such as app stores that are curated to specific consumers' interests-e.g., an app store that specializes in games or an app store that only offers apps that increase productivity.
 Without Google's unlawful restraints, additional app stores would provide additional platforms on which more apps could be featured, and thereby, discovered by consumers.
 Epic has been damaged through its inability to provide a competing app store (as it does on personal computers) and by the loss of the opportunity to reach more Android users directly in the ways that personal computers allow developers to reach consumers without artificial constraints.

-127. Second, Google conditions app developers' ability to effectively advertise their apps to Android users on being listed in the Google Play Store.
+advertise their apps to Android users on being listed in the Google Play Store.

 Specifically, Google markets an App Campaigns program that, as Google says, allows app developers to "get your app into the hands of more paying users" by "streamlin[ing] the process for you, making it easy to promote your apps across Google's largest properties".
-This includes certain ad placements on Google Search, YouTube, Discover on Google Search, and the Google Display Network, as well as with Google's "search partners", that are specially optimized for the advertising of mobile apps.
+This includes certain ad placements on Google Search, YouTube, Discover on Google Search, and the Google Display Network, andas well as with Google's "search partners", that are specially optimized for the advertising of mobile apps.

 However, in order to access this valuable advertising space through the App Campaigns program, Google requires that app developers list their app in either the Google Play Store (to reach Android users) or in the Apple App Store (to reach Apple iOS users).
 This conduct further entrenches Google's monopoly in Android App Distribution by coercing Android app developers to list their apps in the Google Play Store or risk losing access to a great many Android users they could otherwise advertise to but for Google's restrictions.